Gay bathhouse: California

 In California the "Consenting Adult Sex Bill", passed in January 1976, made gay bathhouses and the sex that took place within them legal for the first time.
 During the 1970s, the two most popular gay bathhouses in San Francisco, both located in the SOMA neighborhood, were the Ritch Street Health Club, the interior of which was designed like a Minoan palace, and The Barracks, a BDSM bathhouse on Hallam near Folsom Street, in which each room was designed to accommodate a different BDSM sexual fantasy.
 In 1978, a group of police officers raided the Liberty Baths in the Polk Gulch neighborhood of San Francisco and arrested three patrons for "lewd conduct in a public place", but the District Attorney's office soon dropped the charges against them.

 In 1984, however, fear of the surging AIDS epidemic caused the San Francisco Health Department, with support from some gay activists, like Randy Shilts, and against the opposition of other gay activists, to ask the courts to close gay bathhouses in the city.
 Judge Roy Wonder instead issued a court order that limited sexual practices and disallowed renting of private rooms in bathhouses, so that sexual activity could be monitored, as a public health measure.
 Some of the bathhouses tried to live within the strict rules of this court order, but many of them felt they could not easily do business under the new rules and closed their doors.

 Eventually, the few remaining actual bathhouses in San Francisco gave in to either economic pressures or the continuing legal pressures of the city and finally closed.
 Several sex clubs, which were not officially bathhouses, continued to operate indefinitely and operate to this day, though following strict rules under court order and city regulations.
 Bathhouses themselves, however, operate just outside the city, thus outside of their laws, such as in Berkeley and San Jose.

 The last gay bathhouse in San Francisco, 21st Street Baths, closed in 1987.

 China

-In March 2008, a series of police raids in gay bathhouses and at gay meeting spots in Beijing have resulted in arrests and bathhouse closures.
+In March 2008, a series of police raids in gay bathhouses and at gay meeting spots in Beijing resulted in arrests and bathhouse closures.
 This included raids on two branches of the Oasis bathhouses, known to be the most popular in Beijing.
 In 2000, police arrested 37 men in a Guangzhou gay spa on charges of prostitution.
 Homosexuality was legalised in China in 1997.